vorpalnet/blade/vorpal-blade-library-fsmar/README.md

 * value    -- case sensitive match of any 'value' of a header (without parameters / tags)
 * ???      -- anything else is treated as a parameter. i.e.: __Expires: 3600;refresher=uac__ ('refresher' in this case)

 By default, if no condition is defined, it is considered a match.
 Multiple conditions are ANDed together.
-If you're looking for OR capabilities, consider creating two different transitions.
+If you're looking for OR capabilities, consider creating creating two different transitions with the same next state.

 # Defining Actions

-The FSMAR can only take just a few actions once a condition is matched.
+The FSMAR can only take a few actions once a condition is matched.
 They include setting the region and subscriber URI as well as defining any routes to be pushed.

 # Examples